gradle/native-platform/readme.md

 ## Running

-Run `gradle installApp` to install the test application into `test-app/build/install/native-platform-test`.
+Run `gradlew installDist` to install the test application into `test-app/build/install/native-platform-test`.
 Or `gradle distZip` to create an application distribution in `test-app/build/distributions/native-platform-test-$version.zip`.

 You can run `$INSTALL_DIR/bin/native-platform-test` to run the test application.